 An effective to-do list

-Being productive often starts with a to-do list but how you write that to do list can mean the difference between having achieved a little and a lot.
+Most people will start with a to-do list and it can be a really good way of reducing your cognitive load by getting everything on to paper.
+But how you write that to do list can mean the difference between having achieved a little and a lot.

 Consider the following when creating your list: